HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Experiments

 \section{Experiments}

-We show experiments on both 2D and 3D datasets.
-We construct a 2D dataset containing 14 shapes, ranging from simple geometric shapes to complex nested strctures.
+We experiment on both 2D and 3D datasets.
+We construct a 2D dataset containing 14 shapes, ranging from simple geometric shapes to complex nested structures.
 We also evaluate on two 3D benchmarks: a subset of ShapeNet~\cite{chang2015shapenet} and the Surface Reconstruction Benchmark (SRB)~\cite{berger2013benchmark}.
-Additionally, we generate a dataset with high genus geometries from Mehta et al.~\cite{Mehta:2022:LST}.
+Additionally, we generate a dataset with high-genus geometries from Mehta et al.~\cite{Mehta:2022:LST}.
 In all of our experiments, we use only the position information of the point cloud.

 We report the Intersection over Union (IoU), Chamfer distance, and Hausdorff distance between reconstructed shapes and ground truth shapes as metrics for surface reconstruction.
 In addition, we report Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and Symmetric Mean Absolute Percentage Error (SMAPE) as metrics for distance field evaluation.
 We further evaluate non-zero level set quality near the surface, and render the zero level set of the signed distance functions via sphere tracing.